aevri/barrie-bear/barrie_bear.md

 gave a shout and set off down the other side with sudden enthusiasm.
 The others, who were feeling somewhat sleepy after their meal, were startled by the dramatic change of speed and wondered what was making Heigh go so fast.
-They only had to look in front of them.to realise what had happened.
+They only had to look in front of them to realise what had happened.
 In the distance, beyond the fields and little villages, they were able to catch a glimpse of the sea.
 There was no holding Heigh now, he knew they were nearly there, and he was deter- mined to finish the journey in record time.

-It was exactly 11 o'clock when Heigh pulled up near the edge of ‘some cliffs and they were able to stretch their legs.
-Mr. Weasel and Mr. Beaver unfastened the trap and relryed Heigh of his harness while Barrie-Bear started to set up his telescope.
+It was exactly 11 o'clock when Heigh pulled up near the edge of some cliffs and they were able to stretch their legs.
+Mr. Weasel and Mr. Beaver unfastened the trap and relieved Heigh of his harness while Barrie-Bear started to set up his telescope.
 Although it was

 turning into a really hot summer's day, the visibility was not as